itsclearlysam/My-silly-site/README.md

 # My-silly-site

-A silly little website I made on codepen
+A silly little website I made on codepen using HTML, CSS & JS.

+This site was inspired by old 90s websites and tumblr.

+I love gifs.